 Do you see the difference between the three examples?
 The retail store and the airline hired good people.
 They even trained them when they were hired.
 But, they didn’t continuously reinforce the training.
 For many of the employees, it appears that it was almost forgotten.
 But, the restaurant took just a few minutes each day to remind and emphasize the importance of customer service.

-Many companies have a good customer service initiative.
+Many companies have good customer service initiatives.
 They put their recently hired employees through powerful training.
 And, then they think they are done.
 It doesn’t work that way.
 The only way customer service becomes part of a company’s culture is to train and reinforce.
 When it comes to customer service training, it’s not something you did for your employees.
 It’s something you do for your employees!

 (Copyright © MMXVII, Shep Hyken)